Jesus Christ Superstar (film): Soundtrack

-The soundtrack for the film was released in the U.S. on vinyl by MCA Records (MCA 2–11000) in 1973, as: JESUS CHRIST SUPERSTAR / The Original Motion Picture Sound Track Album.

 Charts

 Legacy

-Exclaimed Hyupsung University's Dr. Jayhoon Yang, "Jewison and Bragg's Jesus Christ Superstar has its own creativity, bringing the Jesus film business a fresh inspiration and a new break-through."
-According to Jaime Clark-Soles, Jesus Christ Superstars "continues to captivate and provoke viewers", with perspectives ranging from it being a "mere cultural artifact", to being "a political statement that still enjoys some relevance", to being "an existential journey of sorts".
+Hyupsung University's Dr. Jayhoon Yang said that "Jewison and Bragg's Jesus Christ Superstar has its own creativity, bringing the Jesus film business a fresh inspiration and a new break-through."
+According to Jaime Clark-Soles, Jesus Christ Superstar "continues to captivate and provoke viewers", with perspectives ranging from it being a "mere cultural artifact", to being "a political statement that still enjoys some relevance", to being "an existential journey of sorts".

 Atom Egoyan, an Armenian-Canadian director most known for The Sweet Hereafter (1997), repeatedly viewed Jesus Christ Superstar at the Haida Cinema in Victoria, British Columbia.
 As he explained, its cinematography and production design was a learning experience for him: "The way the camera is moving, the way it moves in time to the music, the way the film is cut, the production design, the framing device … it was just brilliantly conceived as this pageant within a film."

 Academic analysis

-Jesus Christ Superstar is a passion narrative that is the most similar to the Gospel of Mark's portrayal of the story.
-In addition to the introduction reflecting 1:4 of the Gospel of Mark in terms of foreshadowing the crucifixion, the screenplay encompasses many themes of Mark, such as "way (hodos)", "blindness of the disciples", "servanthood" and "thinking the things of God".
+Jesus Christ Superstar is a passion narrative that follows most closely the Gospel of Mark's portrayal of the story.
+In addition to the introduction reflecting 1:4 of the Gospel of Mark in terms of foreshadowing the crucifixion, the screenplay encompasses many themes of Mark, such as "way (Greek: ὁδός, hodos)", "blindness of the disciples", "servanthood" and "thinking the things of God".

 The film mostly focuses on the conflict of its characters, especially Jesus and Judas.
-The characters are either not based on the Gospels or are composite characters of various gospels; Judas, for example, is derived from the both the Gospel of Matthew and Gospel of John's portrayal of him.
+The characterisation is either not based on the Gospels or formed from composite characters from various gospels; Judas, for example, is derived from both the Gospel of Matthew and Gospel of John's portrayals of him.
 Mary's character, on the other hand, is different from any scripture, "a mulatto whore who is a site of contest between two alpha males", wrote Clark-Soles.

-Judas plays the role Satan did in the Gospels, as an opposition to Jesus' mission.
-This is symbolized by Judas being black and wearing red, and Jesus being white and wearing a light robe.
-Within the 1970s context the film was released in, Judas is a revolutionary that is part of a grassroots movement against "the man" of society, his pragmatism rendered in his worries about the movement getting carried away.
-However, he is confused, which opens the door for the greedy Romans to take advantage of his sympathy for the down-trodden.
+Judas plays the role which Satan symbolically had in the Gospels, as an opposition to Jesus' mission.
+This is symbolized by Judas wearing red and Jesus wearing a light robe.
+Within the 1970s context of the film's release, Judas is a revolutionary who is part of a grassroots movement against "the man" of society, his pragmatism rendered in his worries about the movement getting carried away.
+However, he is confused, which opens the door for the priesthood to take advantage of his sympathy for the downtrodden.

-Jesus also quarrels with the Apostles, who are portrayed as self-absorbed, only enjoying their association with a sacrificial figure like Jesus.
-As they sing at the last supper, "always hoped that I'd be an apostle / Knew that I would make it if I tried / Then when we retire we can write the gospels / So they'll still talk about us when we've died".
+Jesus also quarrels with the Apostles, who are portrayed as self-absorbed, only enjoying their association with a sacrificial figure like Jesus, as they sing at the last supper, "always hoped that I'd be an apostle / Knew that I would make it if I tried / Then when we retire we can write the gospels / So they'll still talk about us when we've died".